This course can be started either in January or September.

 - A minimum of two years’ experience in Christian ministry or mission, for which a period of training has been completed at least two years prior to the start of the course.

-Students who complete 60 credits can obtain a Postgraduate Certificate in Ministry; students who complete 120 credits can receive a Postgraduate Diploma in Ministry.
+Students who complete 60 credits (=two units of study over one year) can obtain a Postgraduate Certificate in Ministry; students who complete 120 credits (=four units of study over two years) can receive a Postgraduate Diploma in Ministry.

 The course fee is £8500 including an £850 registration fee.